Here is an all-too-often familiar scenario.

-Accurate labor schedules are an underpinning of effective store operations.
-The process to generate effective schedules can vary from retailer to retailer.
-Mall-based retailers with small footprints may be able to get by with predominantly “fixed” schedules that ensure minimum coverage is in place during open hours.
-Larger retailers will be highly variable depending on customer flow, product flow and other activities (like visual merchandising and marketing) in stores.
-For anything other than the most basic of retailers, it is usually best to employ a Workforce Management (WFM) system to help managers generate accurate schedules.
+Accurate labor schedules underpin effective store operations.
+The process of generating effective schedules can vary from retailer to retailer.
+Mall-based retailers with small footprints may be able to get by with predominantly “fixed” schedules that ensure minimum coverage during open hours.
+Larger retailers will be highly variable depending on customer flow, product flow and activities like visual merchandising and marketing.
+For most retailers, it’s best to employ a WFM system to help managers generate accurate schedules.

-WFM systems use standards, coupled with a forecast engine to determine when certain drivers (such as customers, shipments, plan-o-grams, etc.) will occur, to determine finite labor demand, often down to the 15-minute increment level.
-Other factors such as skillsets, scheduling rules, job roles and availabilities transform this demand into actual shifts and schedules.
-Let’s assume you already have some WFM solution in place to generate optimized schedules for your stores.
+Let’s assume you already have a WFM solution in place to generate optimized schedules for your stores.
 You must now integrate your newly developed labor standards into the WFM solution.
 Most WFM systems default to a static table within their software to house labor standards.
 Another option is to house your standards in an external system or database, then integrate it into the WFM through a robust API.